prometheus-net/prometheus-net/README.md

 ## HTTP handler

 Metrics are usually exposed over HTTP, to be read by the Prometheus server.
+The default metric server uses HttpListener to open up an HTTP API for metrics export.

 ```csharp
 var metricServer = new MetricServer(port: 1234);